NateDeg/WALLABY_database/README.md

 * wallaby user (read-only access)
 * vo user

+You will need to create a file called `psql.env` which contains the environment variable `POSTGRES_PASSWORD`.

 ### Source finding

 The [`02-source-finding.sql`](src/02-source-finding.sql) and [`05-privileges.sql`](src/05-privileges.sql) scripts are used to create the tables required for source finding and access control.
 The tables are summarised below